Chapter 4 Mock the Binance API

 order_limit(symbol, quantity, price, "SELL")

-- generate a fake order based on symbol, quantity, price, and side
+- Generate a fake order based on the provided

 # /apps/binance_mock/lib/binance_mock.ex